 There is also a sub-community dedicated to supporting the research and teaching of the period martial arts of Europe as detailed in the various extant fencing and wrestling manuals.

-In addition to a primary sword (rapier, longsword or single bladed weapons, such as a szabla or scimitar), combatants are permitted to use an additional item in their off-hand.
+In addition to a primary sword (rapier, long sword or single bladed weapons, such as a szabla or scimitar), combatants are permitted to use an additional item in their off-hand.
 These include a parrying dagger, shield or buckler, cloak or other flexible item, a cane, stick, or second sword.
+Some of our sillier tournaments have also included the use of soft plush toys, a wooden spoon, or even another combatant!

 How can I take part?